jiafengwu0301/CMPUT404Project/README.md

 # CMPUT404Project

-This is a temporary README for a group project of CMPUT404.
+This is a README for a group project of CMPUT404.

 Copyright 2016
 ```